priyankarpal/projectshut/README.md

 ProjectsHut is an innovative platform that allows users to publish their projects for free.
 It's designed to provide a space for individuals to showcase their work and connect with a global audience.

-The website is open source, which means that its code is freely available to the public, allowing developers to contribute to its growth and improvement.
+The website is open source, which means that its code is freely available to the public, allowing developers to contribute to its growth and improvement

 [ProjectsHut](https://projectshut.vercel.app) offers a user-friendly interface, making it easy to publish projects and share them with others.